 Embedded Systems Downloads

-- Compiler and development environment (latter for Windows only): Atmel tools installation page
+- Compiler and development environment: Atmel tools installation page

 - Subversion (source code sharing):

 A terminal interface gives you a means of "talking" to your

 microcontroller with text.
 Once the microprocessor is

 connected to your computer and the terminal program is started

 and configured, anything that you type in the program's window

 will be sent to the microcontroller.
 And - anything that the

 microcontroller prints will be displayed on your computer.

 - OSX: use "screen" (should already be installed with your